-At fiscal year ended June 30, 2016 the School District had \$52.0 million invested in capital assets, all in governmental activities.
-The School District sold bonds in fiscal year 2012 in the amount of \$5,000,000 to be paid back by September 2017 with Special Purpose Local Option Sales Tax (SPLOST) funds.
-These general obligation bonds assisted to finance a newly constructed Early Learning Center adjacent to Swainsboro Primary School completed in fiscal year 2013.
-The School District's capital assets, net of accumulated depreciation, totaling \$52,006,060.33 are comprised of buildings and building improvements, land and land improvements, and equipment.
+At fiscal year ended June 30, 2017 the School District had \$51.8 million invested in capital assets, all in governmental activities.
+The School District sold bonds in fiscal year 2012 in the amount of \$5,000,000.00 to be paid in full by September 2018 with Education Special Purpose Local Option Sales Tax (ESPLOST) funds.
+These general obligation bonds were used to assist the financing of an Early Learning Center adjacent to Swainsboro Primary School completed in fiscal year 2013.
+A new softball complex was completed at Emanuel County Institute during fiscal year 2017.
+The School District's capital assets, net of accumulated depreciation, totaling \$51,783,574.21 are comprised of buildings and building improvements, land and land improvements, and equipment.
 Table 4 breaks down the asset balances net of accumulated depreciation.

-Table 4 Capital Assets (Net of Depreciation)
+Capital Assets (Net of Depreciation)